 |Doorstep loans||Charging interest rates of up to 1,557%|

 Furthermore, some doorstep lenders are failing to protect consumers as proper affordability checks are not carried out.
+Even lenders who offer loans for people on benefits carry out rigorous credit and affordability checks.
 Just last month, Provident, one of the most prominent doorstep lenders in the UK, was instructed to pay £169 million in redress to ill-informed customers.
 In short, most of the bad things you heard about payday loans in the past apply today to doorstep (home credit) loans.

 As a result, Citizens Advice is calling for the same protections to be extended to doorstep loan customers as payday loan customers.
 It estimates that extending the same rules to doorstep lending could save up to £123 million in interest payments on over half a million loans each year.

 Normally, payday loans are the target for blame by debt help charities.
 However, Citizens Advice suggests that, nowadays, home credit is the most common form of high-cost credit problem.